HHH-GH/image-to-movie/README.md

 - Read in the `.env` variables.
 - Check that ImageMagick and FFmpeg are available.
 - Loop through all the images in `source`.
 [1]
-- Resize and position each of .them in the square canvas of the video [1]
+- Resize and position each of them in the square canvas of the video [1]
 - Add into the eventual movie.

 ### [1]